 1. McConnells Mill State Park

-Hell’s Hollow Falls is the largest waterfall in McConnell’s Mill State Park in terms of water volume and offers a serene, isolated experience with only a 1.2 mile hike along Hell’s Run through the park’s Slippery Rock Gorge Natural Area.
-Once you reach the falls, you’ll be treated to the falls decked out in their winter splendor and a 19th century lime kiln to explore.
+Hell’s Hollow Falls is the largest waterfall in McConnell’s Mill State Park in terms of water volume.
+It offers a serene, isolated experience following a relatively flat, 0.5 mile hike along Hell’s Run through the park’s Slippery Rock Gorge Natural Area.
+Once there, you’ll be treated to the falls’ winter splendor and a 19th century lime kiln to explore.
+If Mother Nature cooperates with some bountiful rainfall, Alpha Falls is another of the park’s super scenic waterfalls.

 2. Ohiopyle State Park

 Ohiopyle State Park offers the perfect getaway for a cold winter day.
-View the icy Ohiopyle Falls from the warmth and comfort of the Visitor Center or take a 100-yard hike on the Great Gorge Trail to the 30-foot tall Cucumber Falls, one of the most photographed waterfalls in PA — to see it in all its glory.
+A short hike along the Great Gorge Trail will take you to the spectacular, 30-foot high Cucumber Falls, one of the most photographed waterfalls in PA, to see it in all its glory.
 For the more fearless, the park offers several equally stunning waterfalls at more remote locales where you might be the only one around.

 3. Bear Creek Nature Preserve

-If you’re pressed for time but don’t want to miss out on the winter waterfall experience, check out stunning Buttermilk Falls (aka Bear Creek Falls) on the western edge of the Bear Creek Nature Preserve — only 200 feet from the parking area and a quick detour from the roadway.
-With step-like shelves of rock, the roughly 30-foot falls offers an accessible (and no less impressive) sight that’s easy to enjoy.
+If you’re pressed for time but don’t want to miss out on the winter waterfall experience, check out stunning Buttermilk Falls (aka Bear Creek Falls) on the western edge of the Bear Creek Nature Preserve, only 200 feet from the parking area and a quick detour from the roadway.
+With step-like shelves of rock, the roughly 30-foot falls offer an accessible (and no less impressive) sight that’s easy to enjoy.

 4. Laurel Hill State Park